PraveenKumar305/Projects/passwordchecker/README.md

 # Passwordchecker Project
- Check if your password has ever been hacked and how many times it's been hacked.
+ Check if your password has ever been hacked and no of times it's been hacked.
  * This project is built using python with requsts, hashlib library, and SHA, ( Secure Hash Algorithms ) a cryptographic hash function.